 - Efficient Architectures: On-device training and inference, model compression, quantization, and pruning for mobile budgets.

-- Green FMs: Uncoventional techiques, frameworks, and hardware architecture to make foundation models more environmental friendly.
+- Green Foundation Models: Techniques, frameworks, and hardware architecture to make foundation models more environmentally friendly.

 - Multimodal Systems: Integration of diverse sensors (LIDAR, camera, IMU, audio) with foundation models.